MasteryEducation/SecuritiesExamsMastery.ca/content/csc/19/4/index.md

 - [x] Management fees, sampling methods, or illiquid underlying securities
 - [ ] Stock splits in the underlying securities

-> **Explanation:** Tracking error is often driven by a combination of management expenses, sampling techniques, and any liquidity challenges with the underlying assets.
+> **Explanation:**( Tracking error is often driven by a combination of management expenses, sampling techniques, and any liquidity challenges with the underlying assets.)

----

 ### What is the main disadvantage of dealing with low-liquidity ETFs?